Colorful and lively, Provence markets will take you on a picturesque discovery of flavors, fragrances and local products.

 Our list below lets you in on the 10 most wonderful Provence markets:

-Well-known for its authenticity and diversity, this market stretches more than 2 km around the picturesque Roman city.
-Here you will find the famous Arles sausage, local crustaceans, olives and oils, and local wines… Organic food lovers will enjoy a wide variety of products from bread and honey to locally-grown rice and vegetables.
-True to its Provencal identity, this market sells lavender and herbs as well as the famous Provençal soaps and essential oils.
+- Well-known for its authenticity and diversity, this market stretches more than 1 mile around the picturesque Roman city.
+Here you will find the famous Arles sausage, local crustaceans, olives and oils, and local wines.
+Organic food lovers will enjoy a wide variety of products from bread and honey to locally-grown rice and vegetables.
+True to its Provencal identity, this Provence market sells lavender and herbs as well as the famous Provençal soaps and essential oils.